 The public bus services can be - well - more than disappointing.
 If you don´t mind about it, check here if you can get a good connection.
 But always remember: if there is a bus on the schedule means not automatically that it will operate at all or be on time.

-Soon you see to your right a steep dirtroad climbing Monte Monaco.
+Soon you see to your right a steep dirt road climbing Monte Monaco.
 Soon after the intersection of this road with your road, there is a turnout on your left.
-Get parked here, go back until you reach the intersection.
-This is the trailhead.
+Get parked here, go back to the intersection and start your climb.

 Though not belonging to the National Parc Parco Naturale dello Zingaro there are restrictions of camping, fire and hunting.

-You find accomodations at San Vito lo Capo.
+You find accommodations at San Vito lo Capo.

 Informations about Parco Naturale dello Zingaro.

 Weather in Sicilia.